4.3. Preferences

 Settings in the Preferences panel overwrite the corresponding settings in the mevislab.prefs file.

-The Preferences (and other information, like the list of recent files or the stored user layouts) are saved in a way that they are not overwritten when updating/reinstalling MeVisLab:
+The Preferences (along with other information, such as the list of recent files or stored user layouts) are saved in a manner that prevents them from being overwritten during updates or reinstallations of MeVisLab:

 [Tip]Tip

-For many options in the Preferences, a mouse-over tip is available.
+For many options in the Preferences, a mouse-over tooltip is available.

 4.3.1.
 Preferences — General